ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 ### SREP {#response-srep}

-The SREP tag contains a time response.
+The SREP tag contains a signed response.
 Its value MUST be a Roughtime message with the tags VER, RADI, MIDP, VERS, and ROOT.

 The VER tag MUST contain a single version number.
 It SHOULD be one of